powmedia/backbone-forms/README.md

 Usage
 =====

 Define a 'schema' attribute on your Backbone models.
 The schema keys should match the attributes that get set on the model.
+Note that `type` defaults to `Text`.

     var User = Backbone.Model.extend({
         schema: {
             id:         { type: 'Number' },
             name:       {},
-            address:    { type: 'NestedModel' },
+            address:    { type: 'NestedModel', model: Address },
             email:      { title: 'Email address' },
             password:   { type: 'Password' }
         }